 IN THE LAST YEAR, the University of Chicago, along with dozens of other universities across the country, has undergone a severe test of its commitment to free speech and academic freedom.
 Defamatory posters naming students and faculty as “Terrorist Supporters” have appeared on numerous campuses across the country.
 The posters are linked to social media via the hashtag #StopUniversitySupportForTerrorists and the website for the David Horowitz Freedom Center.
-If one visits the Horowitz site, one finds this site is linked to an entire network of sites, including Frontpage Mag, TruthRevolt, and Jihad Watch, which are collectively committed to “identify[ing] the enemies of America and free societies generally.”
+If one visits the Horowitz site, one finds it linked to an entire network of sites, including Frontpage Mag, TruthRevolt, and Jihad Watch, which are collectively committed to “identify[ing] the enemies of America and free societies generally.”
 It doesn’t take much browsing on Horowitz’s website to come across an online blacklist known as CanaryMission.org, which provides profiles of all the persons named on his posters, along with many others who have publicly expressed criticism of Israel, or solidarity with Palestinians, or joined groups such as Jewish Voice for Peace, Students for Justice in Palestine, or the Boycott, Divest, Sanction movement (BDS).
 Horowitz equates mere association with these groups with anti-Semitism and support for terrorism.
 His accusations have no foundation in logic or evidence.
 They are pure slander; they aim to harass, intimidate, and do harm to the job prospects of vulnerable students and faculty.
 They are a parody of “free speech,” designed to stifle speech and to suppress all criticism of the state of Israel.
 “Our mission,” declares Canary Mission, “is to ensure that today’s radicals are not tomorrow’s employees.”

 I have to confess that I was only dimly aware of the existence of David Horowitz until the first week of classes this fall, when his posters hit the University of Chicago campus.
 But there I was, with a caricature of my face on the posters as the designated terrorist supporter among Chicago’s senior faculty.
 More alert friends reminded me that Horowitz is one of the most notorious turncoats in American political history.
 The offspring of communist parents, a committed radical in the New Left, and an editor of Ramparts Magazine in the 1960s and ’70s, he turned to the right during the Reagan era and steadily moved to more extreme positions in the ensuing years.
 After some years of obscurity and exile during the Obama era, he has reemerged in the time of Trump as a leading partisan of the alt-right’s internet assault on American universities.